CodingFrostFox/datastructures-test/README.md

 - Implement methods insert(..), print().
 - Implement class Entry to manage the objects.
 ## Class Graph:
--Implement the specified methods for creating undirected graphs (using indices and names).
+- Implement the specified methods for creating undirected graphs (using indices and names).
--Goal: Create and query adjacency matrix.
+- Goal: Create and query adjacency matrix.